-Yellabinna and Yumbarra form one of nine distinct sub landscapes in the Alinytjara Wilurara region.
+Yellabinna and Yumbarra form one of nine distinct sub landscapes in the Alinytjara Wiluṟara region.
 It is a pristine, remote and wild area located east of the Nullarbor Plain and south of the Great Victoria Desert.
 It is made up of a recognised Wilderness Area and conservation parks.
-The only infrastructure in this landscape is the Iluka Jacinth-Ambrosia sircon mineral sand mine about 200 kilometres north-west of Ceduna.
-These parks are co-managed by the Department of Environment and Water and the Traditional Owners of these lands with work on country supported by National Parks and Wildlife and the AW Landscape Board.
+The only infrastructure in this landscape is the Iluka Jacinth-Ambrosia zircon mineral sand mine about 200 kilometres north-west of Ceduna.
+These parks are co-managed by the Department for Environment and Water (DEW) and the Traditional Owners of these lands with work on Country supported by the National Parks and Wildlife Service and the AW Landscape Board.

 - Wilderness areas and conservation parks

 - Mallee corridor linking the Great Victoria Desert to the northern Eyre Peninsula

 - Granite rock holes, many of which are highly significant to Aṉangu groups